bWalshPdx/Exercises/CSharp/BalancedBrackets/README.md

 Start with the first character and move towards the middle from the end to get its matching paren

+2020.08.11.08.30.42AM: New Psuedo code:

+1. Get first paren:
+- Verify its a open parentheses

+2. Get closing paren:
+- Start at the end of the string, hunting for the matching closing parentheses working inwards.

+3. Split the string to prepare for the recursion
+- Split the string by the end parentheses

+- Remove the first parentheses from the first split string

+4. recurse

 #### Example Guiding Tests:
 Test1: